-In the first section, you will be able to make important changes to the meta tag, SEO title, focuses keyword, and cornerstone content.
+In the first section, you will make important changes to the meta tag, SEO title, focuses keyword, and cornerstone content.
 These changes will influence how search engines rank your posts.

 The snippet preview allows you to see how your page will appear in the search results.
-You will also have the option to edit the title, meta description and slug of your post.
+You will also have the option to edit your post’s title, meta description, and slug.

 To make changes click Edit Snippet.

 You can also click on the mobile and desktop icons to view what your post will look like on each device.